 For Teens: Understanding Hepatitis

 Hepatitis is a disease that harms the liver through inflammation.
 There are three main types of hepatitis viruses that can harm the liver.
 Hepatitis A spreads through sexual contact or food or water contaminated with feces.
 Types B and C spread through body fluids, sex, or infected needles.
 Hepatitis can be treated, but the virus often stays in the body.
-Hepatitis B is controllable and curable.
+This is especially true for Hepatitis B, which can be controlled but rarely cured.
+Hepatitis C, however, is usually curable.
 In some cases, hepatitis can lead to severe liver damage and even death.
 There is a vaccine to help prevent hepatitis A and B. If you’re at risk, ask your healthcare provider about the hepatitis vaccine.
 (Note: No vaccine is available to prevent hepatitis C.) Other types of hepatitis can be caused by fat in the liver, alcohol, drugs, herbs, medicines, toxins, or immune or genetic conditions.

 What to look for